phoenix-rtos/phoenix-rtos-doc/coding/misracprofile.rst

 considerations incorporation of MISRA C benefits without performance and productivity degradation and therefore following assumptions:

-* All `Advisory` rules defined in the standard are treated as optional and will not be enforced Phoenix Systems;
+* All `Advisory` rules defined in the standard are treated as optional and will not be enforced by Phoenix Systems;
 * Rules limiting access to hardware resources (e.g. register based interface to peripherals) will be disabled;
 * Rules impacting pointer arithmetic performance and universal interfaces at kernel level will be disabled.